apolloteapot/blog/_posts/2024-05-11-vulnlab-build.markdown

 date:   2024-05-11 00:00:00 +0200
 categories: vulnlab
 permalink: "/vulnlab-build"
-excerpt: "Build is an easy difficulty machine on Vulnlab (now migrated as a medium difficulty machine on HTB) created by xct."
+excerpt: "Build was an easy difficulty machine on Vulnlab (now migrated as a medium difficulty machine on Hack The Box) created by xct."
 ---

 {{ page.excerpt }}